About the Safety-Critical Systems Club

 Safety-critical systems and the accidents that don’t happen

 When a plane crashes, it makes headlines.
 That hundreds of thousands of flights each week do not crash is accepted as routine.
-Airliners, air traffic control systems, railway signalling,8 car braking systems, defence systems, nuclear power stations and medical equipment (increasingly including home medical electronics) are some of the complex, normally digital, systems in use, on which life and property depend.
+Air traffic control systems, railway signalling, automatic car braking systems, defence systems, nuclear power stations and medical equipment (increasingly including home medical electronics) are some of the complex systems in use, on which life and property depend.
 That these safety-critical systems do work well is because of the expertise and diligence of professional systems safety engineers, regulators and other practitioners who work to minimise both the likelihood that accidents will occur, and the consequences of those that do.
 Their efforts prevent untold deaths every year.
 The Safety-Critical Systems Club (SCSC) has been working hard for more than twenty years to ensure that this continues to be the case.

 What is the Safety-Critical Systems Club?

 The SCSC is the UK’s professional network for sharing knowledge about safety-critical systems.
 It brings together engineers and specialists from a range of disciplines working on safety-critical systems in a wide variety of industries, academics researching the arena of safety-critical systems, providers of the tools and services that are needed to develop the systems, and the regulators who oversee safety.
 It provides, through publications, seminars, workshops, tutorials, a web site and, most importantly, at the annual Safety-critical Systems Symposium, opportunities for them to network and benefit from each other’s experience in working hard at the accidents that don’t happen.
 It focuses on current and emerging practices in safety engineering, software engineering, and product and process safety standards.